Skip to main content

 Johnson Law, P.C.

-E-Bike vs. Car Crash in Oregon: Does Class 1, 2, or 3 Status Affect Your Claim?
+Oregon E-Bike Accident Claims: Does Class 1, 2, or 3 Status Affect Liability?

-In an Oregon e-bike crash claim, a Class 1, 2, or 3 label can matter, but it does not decide liability by itself.
+In an Oregon e-bike accident claim after a crash with a car, a Class 1, 2, or 3 label can matter, but it does not decide liability by itself.
 What usually matters more is whether the bike fits Oregon's legal definition of an electric assisted bicycle, where and how it was being ridden, and how Oregon comparative fault applies.

 Watercolor illustration of an e-bike and the front corner of a car near a bike lane

-E-Bike vs. Car Crash in Oregon: Does Class 1, 2, or 3 Status Affect Your Claim?
+Oregon E-Bike Accident Claims: Does Class 1, 2, or 3 Status Affect Liability?

 Educational information only, not legal advice.
 Oregon e-bike crash claims are fact-specific.
 This article explains general Oregon rules and common fault arguments, not a guaranteed result.